 We will continue to fight in court – as this is one of our many FOIA lawsuits – for the truth about the sham investigation of Clinton.

 As we fight to defeat the Deep State in court, we urgently need your Tax-Deductible support.
-Donate to stop the lies and lawlessness now.
+Have your gift DOUBLED to stop the lawlessness.
 Have your gift doubled through our Matching Challenge.

 As part of our ongoing Government Accountability Project , we recently released our Winter 2019 through Spring 2020 FOIA Report providing some updates on our ongoing Freedom of Information Act (FOIA) requests and litigation.
 In response to troubling reports of Deep State activities, the ACLJ has...

 Former FBI Agent Peter Strzok’s notes reveal the Obama Administration’s plot to take down President Trump and General Flynn.
 On today’s Jay Sekulow Live , we discussed the new notes from former FBI Agent Peter Strzok and the FBI that have been revealed.
 The notes confirm the Obama Administration...